sudhirmhamane/Web3/Notes/02-why-blockchain.md

 * This creates a "Chain" of blocks, hence the name is "blockchain"

+---

+# Important Blockchain Terms

+## Nonce

+A **nonce** is a unique number that miners must find to produce a valid hash.

+* Used only once
+* Ensures the resulting hash satisfies the blockchain’s difficulty conditions

+## Finding the Nonce

+* Miners repeatedly try different nonce values
+* Each nonce is combined with block data and hashed
+* The process continues until a valid hash is found

+## Miners and Compute Power

+* Miners are participants who produce new blocks in the blockchain

+* Higher compute power increases the probability of:

+  * Finding the correct nonce
+  * Producing the next block
+  * Earning the block reward

+* Compute power is required to perform repeated hash calculations

+## Nonce and Proof of Work (PoW)

+* The nonce is added to block data and hashed
+* A valid nonce produces a hash that meets the network’s difficulty criteria
+* The effort required to find this nonce is called **Proof of Work (PoW)**

+## Consensus Mechanism

+A **consensus mechanism** is a method that ensures all participants agree on:

+* The current state of the blockchain
+* The validity of transactions and blocks

+It acts as a rulebook for maintaining trust in a decentralized network.

+## Proof of Work (PoW)

+Proof of Work is a consensus mechanism used in blockchain networks.

+* Requires solving complex mathematical problems
+* Involves finding the correct nonce
+* Ensures blockchain security and integrity
+* Validates transactions and enables the addition of new blocks

+## One-Line Summary

+Nonce enables Proof of Work, Proof of Work secures the blockchain, and the consensus mechanism ensures everyone agrees on the same blockchain state.

+---

 ## Summary

 Blockchain was created to eliminate the need for centralized trust, reduce intermediaries, and provide a transparent, secure, and immutable system for data and value exchange.